Neeli Chatri Waale

 Neeli Chatri Waale is an Indian television program produced by Ashwni Dhir and broadcast on Zee TV.
 The Show is based on a Tamil story Kadavulum Kandhasami Pillaiyum by Pudhumaipithan.

 Plot

-The series follows a common man named Bhagwan Das who is torn between his personal and professional life.
+The series based on Kanpur follows a common man named Bhagwan Das who is torn between his personal and professional life.
 He is bullied by his boss, wife, and father, and his children are ashamed of his profession as an underwear salesman.
 Bhagwan Das meets Shivaye, a human representation of the Hindu god Shiva.
 Shivaye, whom only Bhagwan Das can see, guides Bhagwan Das through various dilemmas.